BrandonFanti/FoWL/README.md

 ### Red team - a recon tool
   Running a captured `pcap` through `FoWL.py` analysis tools and viewing them in the visualizer is one approach to get a "big picture" of the network, and fairly easily discern what devices are in-view.

+Really, all teams should have awareness of all tools - to prepare for the opposition - "Know your enemy."

 </details>

 <details>